himmAllRight/himmAllRight-source/content/post/jenkins-parallel-stashing.md

 +++
-title   = "Jenkins Parallel Stashing" date    = "2021-03-15"
+title   = "Jenkins Parallel Stashing" date    = "2021-03-19"
 author  = "Ryan Himmelwright"
-image   = "img/posts/m1-air-initial-thoughts/m1_air_header.jpeg"
+image   = "img/posts/jenkins-parallel-stashing/pennsburg_sky.jpeg"
-caption = "Durham, NC"
+caption = "Pennsburg, PA"
 tags    = ["jenkins", "devops", "containers"] draft   = "True"
 Comments = "True"
 +++

-Recently at work, I hit a snag while creating a Jenkins pipeline.
-I was having trouble having metadata files persist across the entire pipeline.
-In the end, the solution was for me to just use the stash feature, as it is intended XD.
-However, I found little support for my issue online, so I figured I might as well write a short post about my experience in case someone else experiences a similar problem in the future.
+I recently hit a snag while creating a Jenkins pipeline at work.
+I was having difficulty preserving files across the entire pipeline run.
+In the end, my solution was to use the stash feature.
+However, I found little support for my specific type of issue online, so I figured I might as well write a short post about my experience.

 <!--more-->

 ## Background

+The pipeline runs an integration test suite I am working on.
+It contains mostly sequential stages, but there are a few that run in parallel.
+Specifically, there are provisioning and tear-down stages, that each run in across the number of components we want to run the integration testing with.

 <a href="../../img/posts/jenkins-parallel-stashing/pipeline.png"><img alt="Pipeline stages" src="../../img/posts/jenkins-parallel-stashing/pipeline.png" style="max-width: 100%;"/></a>
 <div class="caption">Pipeline stages</div>

-So, this pipeline is basically running an integration test suite I am working on.
-It contains mostly sequential stages, but there are occasional parallel stages.
-Specifically, there is a provisioning and tear-down stage, and each runs in parallel across the number of components we want to run integration testing on.

-Aditionally, our Jenkins instance is hosted on [Openshift](https://www.openshift.com), and uses containers for the job nodes.
-The containers being used change across different stages, which means that the local filesystem does not persist throughout the entire pipeline.
-This created a problem, as we wanted to keep metadata from the each provisioning stage, to use for dynamic tests, as well as the tear down stages
+The Jenkins instance is hosted on [Openshift](https://www.openshift.com), and uses containers for the job nodes.
+The pipeline uses several containers across the different stages, which means that the local filesystem does not persist throughout the entire pipeline.
+This was a problem, because we wanted to maintain the metadata files from each of the provisioning stages, to use during the dynamic tests, as well as during each tear down stage.

 The issue is further complicated by the parallel provisioning stages.
-Each provisioner runs in it's own container, all at the same time.
-On top of that, *which* provisioner stages that runs can be different during each pipeline execution, as they are dynamic.
-The pipeline might run using data provisioners *A*, *C*, and *D*, in one run, and *A*, *B*, *C*, *G*, and *H* for the next, depending on what integration tests we want to run.
-This means that my solution couldn't be one that only worked with a static environment.
+Each provisioner runs in its own container, all at the same time.
+On top of that, the number of provisioner/tear-down stages is dynamic.
+The pipeline might run using data provisioners for components `A`, `C`, and `D`, in one run, and `A`, `B`, `C`, `G`, and `H` for during next.
+It all depends on what integration tests we want to perform.
+This meant that my solution also had to be dynamic and flexible.

 ## My Plan

-I had two initial approaches to try out:

-1) Set up the containers to use persistent volumes

-2) Use the Jenkins stash/unstash functionality

-I looked very briefly into changing the volume configuration, but my proof of concept pipeline hit an un-expressive issues right away (it hung forever without any log or indication why).
-I decided to come back to that *if* the stashing method didn't work.
-I thought the volumes might be more complicated to implement with our infrastructure.
+I looked briefly into changing the containers' volume configuration, but my proof of concept pipeline hit a silent failure right away (the pipeline would endlessly hang, with no error).
+I decided to revisit that approach *if* my next plan, implementing stash and un-stash, didn't work.

-To simplify *what* to stash, and to have it work with the dynamically changing parallel stages, I decided to try and stash a *single* `metadata` directory that the stages could all write to.
-My thought was that I could then stash it, and unstash it at the begging of the first stage in each subsequent node.
+To simplify *what* to stash, and to have it work with the dynamically changing parallel stages, I decided to try a *single* stash location.
+I made a `metadata` directory that the stages could all write to and stashed it.
+My thought was that I could then unstash it at the begging of the first stage in each subsequent node, and re-stash the contents at the end of a node.

 ```groovy
 sh "mkdir metadata"